DerMaxxiKing/bph_co2/README.rst

     sim = CO2_Simulation(name='my_test_simulation')

-Create timeseries objects:
+The CO2_Simulation has the following parameters:
+    - name:                         the name of the CO2_Simulation; default is 'Unnamed Simulation'
+    - volume:                       the volume of the simulated zone [m³]; default is 75
+    - n_persons:                    number of persons in the zone; default is 1
+    - co2_emission_rate:            CO2 emission_rate of a person
+    - a_tilted: effective ventilation area for tilted window [m²]; default is calculated from the window geometry
+    - a_opened: effective ventilation area for opened window [m²]; default is calculated from the window geometry

+All parameters can be set on initialization or afterwards.

+Timeseries Objects:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 - A Timeseries handles data and returns a value / values for a time [s].
 A Timeseries can handle static values (int, float, etc..), numpy arrays (first column has to be the time in [s]) or pd.Dataframes (index must be the time).

+- Timeseries objects can interpolate Data in different ways.
+To specify interpolation scheme pass keyword *interpolation_scheme* with:
+    - 'linear': linear interpolation
+    - 'previous': closest previous value (for example for persons)

-Create a timeseries object with static value (integer):
+- Create a timeseries object with static value (integer):

 .. code-block:: python

     n_persons = Timeseries(data=1)

-Create a timeseries object with np.array:
+- Create a timeseries object with np.array:

 .. code-block:: python